 Benjamin Robers, DC, EMT-B

 Dr. Ben Robers grew up in the small town of Stratford, WI.
-Throughout high school, he was involved with the wrestling and track and field teams.
+Throughout high school, he was involved with the wrestling and the track and field teams.
 Following high school, Dr. Ben attended the University of Wisconsin - Stevens Point where he continued his pole vaulting career, while pursuing a degree in Biology.
 After leaving UWSP he enrolled at Northwestern Health Sciences University in Bloomington, MN to complete his Chiropractic education.
 Over the past two years, Dr. Ben has obtained additional training in multiple technique systems in the realm of functional rehabilitation.
-He believes in blending modern chiropractic care with the latest physical modalities and exercise to best fit the individual patient’s needs.
+He believes in blending modern chiropractic care with the latest physical modalities and exercise to best fit individual patient needs.
 He believes that an individualized approach allows patients to get back to the activities they enjoy faster while improving patient outcomes.

 Massage Therapists and Rehab Specialist

 Hi!
 My name is Robin and I like to help people move better.
 I use focused techniques of Deep Tissue and Injury treatment to loosen your body and help you get back to doing things you love.
 Sometimes that means a little discomfort in the process, but after you'll feel a positive difference!
 I always work with my clients during the massage for the best outcome with every treatment, making every massage unique and giving individualized attention to each massage and patient.